Hydrology-IFH/roger/doc/introduction/get-started.rst

 Enhancing Roger
 ---------------

-Roger was written with extensibility in mind.
+Roger was written with a strong focus on extensibility.
 If you already know some Python and have worked with NumPy, you are pretty much ready to write your own extension.
 The model code is located in the :file:`roger` subfolder, while all of the numerical routines are located in :file:`roger/core`.

 We believe that the best way to learn how Roger works is to read its source code.
 Starting from the :py:class:`Roger base class <roger.RogerSetup>`, you should be able to work your way through the flow of the program, and figure out where to add your modifications.
 If you installed Roger through :command:`pip -e` or :command:`setup.py develop`, all changes you make will immediately be reflected when running the code.